hypo69/1001-python-ru/en/articles/CICD пайплайн.en.md

 ### 🌟 Advanced CI/CD: Build Docker → Push to GHCR → Staging/Production on GCP Cloud Run

-And now the cherry on top!
-Let's build an advanced pipeline:
+And now for the cherry on top!
+Let's assemble an advanced pipeline:
-1. Build Docker image.
+1. Build a Docker image.
-2. Publish image to GitHub Container Registry (ghcr.io).
+2. Publish the image to GitHub Container Registry (ghcr.io).
-3. Automatic deployment to **staging** environment on GCP Cloud Run.
+3. Automatic deployment to a **staging** environment on GCP Cloud Run.
-4. Deployment to **production** environment on GCP Cloud Run **after manual confirmation**.
+4. Deployment to a **production** environment on GCP Cloud Run **after manual approval**.

 For this, we will need several workflow files.